JJ/hoborg/README.md

 Full disclosure
 ------------------

-The novel is roughly completed (that is, it's got an ending, it will actually never be finished since it might evolve in time) and is published in Amazon.com and the rest of the Amazon shops.
+The novel is roughly completed (that is, while it's got an ending, it will actually never be finished since it might evolve in time) and is published in Amazon.com and the rest of the Amazon shops.
 Since all your contributions will be here, in the repo, they are obviously